MultiSafepay/docs/content/integrations/ecommerce integrations/shopfactory/_index.md

 description: "Easily integrate MultiSafepay payment solutions into your ShopFactory webshop with the free plugin.

-This plugin is managed by our partner ShopFactory.
-For support please contact [ShopFactory](https://www.shopfactory.nl/contents/nl/d122.html) directly."
+This plugin is managed by our partner ShopFactory."
 layout: 'single'
 aliases:
     - /integrations/shopfactory/